Culture of the Cayman Islands

 The culture of the Cayman Islands has been influenced by Afro-Caribbeans of Jamaica, colonists of Great Britain.
 In the 21st century, approximately 113 nationalities make up the residents on the three islands comprising the country.
-The total population of the Cayman Islands is 69,656 people spread throughout the island group, with the majority of the people found on Grand Cayman.
+The total population of the Cayman Islands is 81,546 people spread throughout the island group, with the majority of the people found on Grand Cayman.
 Roughly 37,000 are generational Caymanians, with the remainder being immigrants, their children, and permanent residents.

 In the past, most of the people of the Cayman Islands got their livelihood from the sea through fishing, turtle harvesting, and as merchant seamen.
 Cayman Sea Salt and Cayman Logwood products are now locally made and exported.
+In the 21st century the islands have thrived in the finance and tourism sectors.

 Religion

 The influences of American and European culture are most evident in the religion of the Cayman Islands, where Christianity is the most practiced religion.
 Within the island group, Christian denominations include Anglican, Baptist, Catholicism, Church of God, Presbyterian, and United Church, among others.
 Because religion is an important aspect of the culture of the Cayman Islands, most of the local businesses as well as the harbors and ports are closed on Sundays.
 The same establishments are closed on Christmas days.
 The Cayman Islands also hosts a growing Jewish community.